 This practice will provide a fair chance to all the candidates as the decision will be made on the grounds of pure talent only.
 Moreover, when online tests are conducted by the companies, then it ensures a 100% accurate grading process and zero presence of errors.
 So, undoubtedly, pre-employment tests are accurate and effective.

 Reality – If you think that the traditional interview method is the perfect way to assess the capabilities of candidates, then you are wrong.
 That’s because the interview process is time-consuming and personal judgment is a major part of it.
 According to a report, 27.5 days are the average interview-based recruitment period.
 So, if you want to hire efficient employees quickly, then interviews won’t be ideal for you.

 Additionally, the interview can only show one aspect of the candidate’s personality, whereas other important parameters remain unanswered like communication skills, cognitive abilities, and others.
 All these parameters can’t be assessed in one interview.
-But, when scientifically designed and validated test is used to hire employees, then all the different parameters of hiring can be addressed in one go.
-Nowadays, some of the innovative business organizations are using predictive analysis, psychometric assessments and behavioral approaches to create a flawless recruitment process.
+But, when a scientifically designed and validated test is used to hire employees, then all the different parameters of hiring can be addressed in one go.
+Nowadays, some innovative business organizations are using predictive analysis, psychometric assessments, and behavioral approaches to create a flawless recruitment process.

 Myth 3.
 Tests Aren’t Much Predictive

 Reality – In the name of pre-hire assessment tests, today a wide range of tests are performed by HR people.
 But, all the tests can’t provide the same values.
 Thus, when you are implementing a pre-employment test, then make sure that it is valid to predict accurate results.
 The validation is the main element of the successful recruitment process – it gives the assessment test value.